sjiveson/nfs-server-alpine/README.md

 Adding `-e SYNC=true` will cause the exports file to contain `sync` instead of `async`, enabling synchronous mode.
 Check the exports man page for more information: https://linux.die.net/man/5/exports.

-Adding `-e PERMITTED="10.11.99.*"` will permit only hosts with an IP address starting 10.11.99 to mount the file share.
+Adding `-e PERMITTED="10.11.99.0\/24"` will permit only hosts with an IP address starting 10.11.99 to mount the file share.
+The single backslash is used for escaping the slash dividing net address and netmask during the replacement via sed.

+Adding `-e CROSSMNT=yes` will allow to share mounts which are placed in `/some/where/fileshare`.
+This is especially needed when allowing more than only one IP.

 Due to the `fsid=0` parameter set in the **/etc/exports file**, there's no need to specify the folder name when mounting from a client.
 For example, this works fine even though the folder being mounted and shared is /nfsshare: